mrbrightsides/zenith/README.md

 ---

-*Engineered for the Gemini Live Agent Challenge & Auth0 Authorized to Act Hackathon 2026* *Engineered by mrbrightsides*
+*Engineered for the Gemini Live Agent Challenge & Auth0 Authorized to Act Hackathon 2026 by mrbrightsides*